 You’ve probably heard the expression “I needed a vacation from my vacation” from others who have taken a Disney World vacation.
 Well, we admit that Disney vacations can be very busy and sometimes very overwhelming!
-With four theme parks, two water parks, 34 resorts, 140 restaurants, Disney Springs, and tons more to do, you can run yourself ragged trying to see and do it all.
+With four theme parks, two water parks, over 30 resorts, over 100 restaurants, Disney Springs, and tons more to do, you can run yourself ragged trying to see and do it all.

 We highly recommend you plan some downtime in your visit, too.
 Here are seven ways to relax at the Disney World Resorts.
 These are our favorites in The Jones Family!